james2406/CodeFirstGirls-York2016/5-javascript/README.md

 ## Lesson Two - using jquery

-jQuery makes selecting elements on the page, and manipulating them easy.
+jQuery makes selecting elements on the page and manipulating them easy.

 This can be done using the jQuery function, which includes a: